shaniber/pathfinder_characters/Lighthouse Kid.md

 			SR: Yes
 			Effect: 2 missiles that do 1d4+1 damage each.
-			Target: Up to five creatures, no two of which can be more than 15 ft. apart DESC 2:  2 missiles that do 1d4+1 damage each.
+			Target: Up to five creatures, no two of which can be more than 15 ft. apart

 		Obscuring Mist (Conjuration)
 			Saves: None